burntcustard/markdown-editor/src/default-tab-data.md

 You cannot use regular markdown heading syntax (###), within \<summary\> elements, so you have to use HTML tags like \<h3> instead.
 </details>

-1. Another ordered list
-2. To test what it looks like?

 A paragraph *before* a horizontal rule (\<hr>)